America's Got Talent season 9

 The ninth season of American talent show competition series America's Got Talent was broadcast on NBC from May 27 to September 17, 2014.
 Following the previous season, the program underwent a number of format changes, including the second audition stage and to the Wildcard format.
 The most significant change to be made was the inclusion of the "Golden Buzzer", an element that was being introduced into the Got Talent franchise around that time (although the format used would later be changed by the next season).
 Apart from the format changes, the ninth season's audition process featured the first and only involvement of a third-party television program to collaborate with America's Got Talent in offering a place in the competition.

 The ninth season was won by magician Mat Franco, with singer Emily West finishing in second, and acrobatic group Acro Army placing third.
-During its broadcast, the season averaged around over 10.2 million viewers.
+During its broadcast, the season averaged around over 10.23 million viewers.

 Season overview

-Auditions for the eighth season's competition took place during 2013 between October to December in Miami, Atlanta, Baltimore, Denver, Houston, Indianapolis, Los Angeles, New York City, and Providence, Rhode Island.
+Auditions for the ninth season's competition took place during 2013 between October and December in Miami, Atlanta, Baltimore, Denver, Houston, Indianapolis, Los Angeles, New York City, and Providence, Rhode Island.
 Contestants could also submit a video of their audition online.
 The judges' auditions had a number of sessions held across three major venues the following year in 2014, the first within February at the New Jersey Performing Arts Center in Newark, while the other two took place in April within Madison Square Garden in New York City and the Dolby Theatre in Los Angeles.

 Production on the season had a number of changes made.
 One of the most significant was the introduction of the "Golden Buzzer" format, a new addition that was brought into other editions of the Got Talent franchise.
 While the format was assigned to the auditions round, it functioned differently in its first use.
 Anyone who received the buzzer would simply gain a place in the next stage of auditions automatically, although only the judges could use it.
-In effect, the new buzzer was used mainly to save an act from elimination or to break up a 2-2 tie vote by judges in the auditions.
+In effect, the new buzzer was used mainly to save an act from elimination or to break up a 2–2 tie vote by judges in the auditions.
 Later seasons would alter the rules for the Golden Buzzer to match that of other international editions.